 Asking to go home is more like a comfort request than actually wanting to go somewhere.
 Alzheimer’s or dementia-affected people have a brain disorder that makes them see the world differently.
 Sometimes they hallucinate and even get confused, causing them to panic.
 This makes them request the nearest person to take them home, which is a familiar and comfortable place.

 Helping them cope in such a situation can be challenging as they throw all sorts of tantrums.
 The most important thing for any caregiver is to stay calm in that moment and offer supporting responses.
-However, if the situation prolongs, it is recommended to move them to a memory care center.
+However, if the situation worsens, it is recommended to move them to a memory care center.